| |

 Christine McVie hit the Top 40

-solo with "Got A Hold On Me" from her solo LP
+solo with "Got A Hold On Me."

 Christine McVie hit the Top 10 with "Got A Hold On Me."